Keruspe/blog/posts/2017-10-25-germinal-19-released.md

 Germinal is available [on github](https://github.com/Keruspe/Germinal)

-Version 18 release tarball is available [here](http://www.imagination-land.org/files/germinal/germinal-18.tar.xz), get it while it's hot!
+Version 19 release tarball is available [here](http://www.imagination-land.org/files/germinal/germinal-19.tar.xz), get it while it's hot!

 Keybindings are documented [here](https://github.com/Keruspe/Germinal/blob/master/README.md).

 ## What's new in this release?

-- add settings to display window decoration
+- port to vte 0.50
-- build system modernization
+- provide a systemd service
+- support copying as HTML

 I hope you'll enjoy it.
 Feel free to propose new features and/or to contribute!